raku-community-modules/Pod-TreeWalker/README.md

 my $walker = Pod::TreeWalker.new( :listener($object) )
 ```

 The constructor expects a single named argument `:listener`.
 This object must implement the [Pod::TreeWalker::Listener](Pod::TreeWalker::Listener) API.
+See file 't/lib/TestListener.rakumod' for a good example.

 walk-pod
 --------